 How to customize database configs

 You can customize the database configuration on your servers using CustomConfig.
-CustomConfig is available for MySQL, PostgreSQL, Redis and MongoDB.
+CustomConfig is available for MySQL, Postgres, Redis and MongoDB.

 Editing and committing your database CustomConfig will perform the following steps on every database server in your application, one by one, sequentially: